-- You must not try to get off the coach until it has come to a complete stop. - You must make sure that you have all your belongings, such as bags, coats and litter, as you leave the coach.
-If you have forgotten something you should contact the School office. - You must not try to get back on the coach after you have got off; this is in case it moves off suddenly. - Older pupils should help to see that younger pupils are well clear of the coach after they have got off. - You must not cross the road close to the front or rear of a coach or any other vehicle.
+- You must not try to get back on the coach after you have got off; this is in case it moves off suddenly. - Older pupils should help to see that younger pupils are well clear of the coach after they have got - You must not cross the road close to the front or rear of a coach or any other vehicle.
 You must be able to see clearly both ways.
 Where possible, use a pedestrian crossing.